JamiliaW38/toDoList/javascript/README-libraryHelpers.md

 # These are suggestions on how to approach each helper function in library.js

-## You do not have to write your solutions like this, just suggestions an the approach.
+## You do not have to write your solutions like this, just suggestions on the approach.

 * [ ] formatDate - takes in a string value representing the date and formats it to mm/dd/yyyy